phil/nyx/README.md

 nyx
 ===

 nyx is a message based reactor bot.
+Nyx will listen or poll various sources and and act upon the messages received.

 Requirements
 ------------

+- Ruby 2
-MongeoDB
+- MongeoDB

+See the Gemfile for Ruby dependencies

 Installing